16 Best Places For Expats To Live In South Korea in 2026

 Seoul

 For expats hoping to dive into the culture and center of business, Seoul is the place.
 Although there aren’t many English speakers, there are some other expats throughout the city.
-Seoul has the nightlife and adventure many digital nomads seek.
+Seoul has the nightlife and adventure that many digital nomads seek.

 Pros of Seoul